wthe22/batchlib/README.rst

 Adding Your Own Functions To Library
 ------------------------------------
-First, we need to generate a template for the library.
-To generate it, type:
+You can use the template for new library as the starting point.
+Generate it by copying the template:
 ::

-    cmd /c batchlib.bat template new_library > lib\your_library_name.bat
+    copy lib\new_lib_template.bat lib\your_library_name.bat

 This template contains all the structures you need for your function to work correctly with Batchlib.
-Now you can start adding your own library function.
+There are documentations inside to help you.

 Minified Batchlib
 -----------------